PseudoDevs/IamGhost/FATAL3.md

-Last updated: 2024-04-02 19:43:31
+Last updated: 2024-04-02 19:45:46
-Random Quote: Fears are nothing more than a state of mind. - Napoleon Hill
+Random Quote: You are always free to change your mind and choose a different future, or a different past. - Richard Bach